HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Abstract

 \section{Abstract}

 In recent years, there has been a growing interest in explainable AI methods.
-We want not only to make accurate predictions using sophisticated neural networks but also to understand what the model's decision is based on.
+In addition to making accurate predictions, we also want to understand what the model's decision is based on.
 One of the fundamental levels of interpretability is to provide counterfactual examples explaining the rationale behind the decision and identifying which features, and to what extent, must be modified to alter the model's outcome.
 To address these requirements, we introduce \our{}, a classification model based on deep hypernetworks specifically designed for tabular data.
 Owing to its unique architecture, \our{} not only provides class predictions but also delivers local interpretations for individual data samples in the form of counterfactual examples that steer a given sample toward an alternative class.
-While many explainable methods generated counterfactuals for external models, there have been no interpretable classifiers simultaneously producing counterfactual samples so far. \our{} achieves competitive performance on several metrics assessing classification accuracy and fulfilling the criteria of a proper counterfactual attack.
+While many explainable methods generate counterfactuals for external models, there have been no interpretable classifiers simultaneously producing counterfactual samples so far. \our{} achieves competitive performance on several metrics assessing classification accuracy and fulfilling the criteria of a proper counterfactual attack.
 This makes \our{} a distinctive deep learning model, which combines predictions and explainers as an all-in-one neural network.
 The code is available at \url{https://github.com/gmum/HyConEx}.
+This work has been published in \emph{Neurocomputing} and is available at: \href{https://doi.org/10.1016/j.neucom.2026.132748}{https://doi.org/10.1016/j.neucom.2026.132748}.

 \keywords{Explainable AI \and Counterfactual examples \and Hypernetworks \and Invertible Normalizing Flows \and Tabular Data.}